 - Prepare an offer and acquire a deposit when a prospect is ready.

-- You will be presented with (all) offers.
+- All offers will be presented to you.

 - Next, accept or reject the proposal.